ericonetto/api_anonymizer/README.md

 **hashed_fields**: a JSON list object with the names of the fields to be obfuscated of any response from the foreign API.

-With that done, you use one of those middleware API endpoints:
+With that done, you use one of those middleware API endpoints GET or POST:

 GET `/api`

 Passing these foreign API parameters in the this middleware header parameters:

 x-method